-(F) The qualified educator shall certify the competent performance of procedures completed pursuant to subparagraphs (D) and (E) on a form approved by the board.

-- (G) Upon the optometrist's completion of all certification requirements, the course administrator, who shall be a qualified educator for all the procedures authorized by subdivision (a), on behalf of the program and relying on the certifications of procedures by qualified educators during the program, shall certify that the optometrist is competent to perform advanced procedures using a form approved by the board.
-On a case-by-case basis, the course administrator may certify competency under this section if the optometrist performs at least 43 complete surgical procedures on live human patients, is deemed competent to perform all procedures, but is unable to perform the minimum number of procedures for each category specified in subparagraph (B). - (c) The optometrist shall make a timely referral of a patient and all related records to an ophthalmologist or, in an urgent or emergent situation and an ophthalmologist is unavailable, a qualified center to provide urgent or emergent care, after stabilizing the patient to the degree possible if either of the following occur: - (1) The optometrist makes an intraoperative determination that a procedure being performed does not meet a specified criterion required by this section. - (2) The optometrist receives a pathology report for a lesion indicating the possibility of malignancy. - (d) This section does not authorize performing blepharoplasty or any cosmetic surgery procedure, including injections, with the exception of removing acrocordons that meet other qualifying criteria. - (e) An optometrist shall monitor and report the following information to the board on a form provided by the board or using an internet-based portal: - (1) At the time of license renewal or in response to a request of the board, the number and types of procedures authorized by this section that the optometrist performed and the diagnosis of the patient at the time the procedure was performed. - (2) Within three weeks of the event, any adverse treatment outcomes that required a referral to or consultation with another health care provider.
+- (E) Any procedures not completed under the terms of subparagraph (D) may be completed under a preceptorship model where, for each patient and under the direct in-person supervision of a qualified educator, the optometrist independently assesses the patient, develops a treatment plan, evaluates the clinical outcome post-treatment, develops a plan to address any adverse or unintended clinical outcomes, and discusses and defends medical decisionmaking. - (F) The qualified educator shall certify the competent performance of procedures completed pursuant to subparagraphs (D) and (E) on a form approved by the California State Board of Optometry. - (G) Upon the optometrist's completion of all certification requirements, the course administrator, who shall be a qualified educator for all the procedures authorized by subdivision (a), on behalf of the program and relying on the certifications of procedures by qualified educators during the program, shall certify that the optometrist is competent to perform advanced procedures using a form approved by the California State Board of Optometry. - (c) The optometrist shall make a timely referral of a patient and all related records to an ophthalmologist or, in an urgent or emergent situation and an ophthalmologist is unavailable, a qualified center to provide urgent or emergent care, after stabilizing the patient to the degree possible if either of the following occur: - (1) The optometrist makes an intraoperative determination that a procedure being performed does not meet a specified criterion required by this section. - (2) The optometrist receives a pathology report for a lesion indicating the possibility of malignancy. - (d) This section does not authorize performing blepharoplasty or any cosmetic surgery procedure, including injections, with the exception of removing acrochordons that meet other qualifying criteria. - (e) An optometrist shall monitor and report the following information to the California State Board of Optometry on a form provided by the California State Board of Optometry or using an internet-based portal: - (1) At the time of license renewal or in response to a request of the California State Board of Optometry, the number and types of procedures authorized by this section that the optometrist performed and the diagnosis of the patient at the time the procedure was performed.